How Bitumen is Produced: Extraction and Refining Processes

 In the past, Asphalt was used in Waterproofing Boats, even as a coating for buildings with some additives.
 Herodotus, a Greek historian said that hot Asphalt was used as a mortar in the walls of Babylon.
 It is possible too that the city of Carthage would easily burn because of the extensive use of Asphalt in the construction.
 The vessels for heating asphalt or bituminous preparations are generally covered under special conditions in the public liability policies and are similar to what is applied for blow torch, welder, and flame-cutting equipment.

 Asphalt was also used in the early years of photographic technology.
-Most famously, it was used by French scientist Joseph Nicéphore Niépce in the very first picture ever taken.
+Most famously, bitumen is used for making French scientist Joseph Nicéphore Niépce in the very first picture ever taken.
 The Asphalt used in his experiments was smeared on pewter plates and exposed to light, thus making a black and white image.
 Thin layers of Asphalt are sometimes utilised by computer enthusiasts to muffle a computer case or noisy parts of the computer, like the hard drive.
 Layers of asphalt are baked onto the outer walls of high-end dishwashers for sound insulation.

 Bitumen Extraction: The First Step